jordani283/staff-qualifications/next-steps.md

 ## ✅ What Was Just Implemented

-Your StaffCertify app now has a **complete subscription management system**:
+Your TeamCertify app now has a **complete subscription management system**:

 ### Database & Backend
 - 🗄️ **Complete database schema** with subscription tables, RLS policies, and sample plans